Skip to content

 Role

-Dr Duncan Guest is Head of Academy within NTU Psychology, which comprises all lecturing staff and professional services staff that sit in NTU psychology (over 130 staff).
-NTU Psychology is one of the largest psychology departments in the UK in terms of full-time undergraduate students and has developed a reputation for the high standard of its teaching and learning as well as research excellence.
+Professor Duncan Guest is Associate Dean of NTU Psychology, one of the largest psychology departments in the UK and one which has developed a reputation for the high standard of its teaching and learning as well as excellence in research and ensuring that our work has a positive impact on society.

-Duncan joined NTU in 2011 as a Lecturer and subsequently was promoted to Senior Lecturer, Principal Lecturer, Associate Professor, Lead Research Co-ordinator for the School of Social Science, and then Deputy Head of Psychology.
-He became Head of Academy in 2021.
+Duncan joined NTU in 2011 as a Lecturer and subsequently was promoted to Senior Lecturer, Principal Lecturer, Associate Professor, Lead Research Co-ordinator for the School of Social Science, Deputy Head of Psychology and Head of Academy.
+He became Associate Dean for Psychology in 2024.

 Duncan's research spans a variety of topics, mostly in cognition and its applications.
-Within the School of Social Science he has been the Lead for Research Centres (currently four) and Research Groups (over 20) since 2019 with responsibility for building networks of research across the school to support the research environment and enhance research quality.
+Within the School of Social Science he was the Lead for Research Centres and Research Groups from 2019-2023, overseeing the expansion of Research Groups across the School and the emergence of a set of six Research Centres and a Social Science Methods Hub that are driving forward research across the school.
 In the department he is an active member of a number of research groups, and previously led the Cognitive Research Group for several years.
 Externally, he has been an active member for the BPS Cognitive Section Committee, co-organising several conferences, initiating The Cognitive Psychology Bulletin and being Chair from 2017-2021.
 He is currently Deputy Chair of the BPS Research Board.
+He is also on the committee of the AHPD.

 Career overview

 Duncan completed his PhD at the University of Warwick in 2007 and held subsequent postdoctoral research positions in Psychology departments (University of Warwick and Oxford Brookes University) and Marketing departments (Universita Bocconi, Italy and Università della Svizzera Italiana, Switzerland).
-Duncan joined NTU in 2011 and held a variety of management roles before becoming Head of Academy in 2021.
+Duncan joined NTU in 2011 and held a variety of management roles before becoming Associate Dean for Psychology.

 Duncan’s research focuses mainly on (visual) cognition and its applications.
 He has published in a range of international journals, and his work has been covered a number of times in national and international media.

 Recently he was the principal Investigator on a 2-year project funded by the Road Safety Trust on Hazard Perception in Mobility Scooter Users at Road Crossings – producing an evidenced based free training tool for mobility scooter users – See and Scoot.
-He has also been involved in disaster management research.
+He has also been involved in disaster management research, supporting the C19 Foresight Group and was CI on an ESRC funded evaluation of the National Emergencies Trust coronavirus appeal.
+In 2024 he hosted a meeting of the Experimental Psychology Society at NTU.

 Research areas